 *Free printable recipe card is available at the end of the post.

-First, preheat your broiler to high and place the oven rack so that it’s about 6 inches away from the heating element.
+First, place the oven rack so that it’s about 6 inches away from the heating element.
+Then preheat your broiler to high.

 Brush your broiler pan with oil so that your salmon won’t stick to the pan.